 I was looking at my search engine referrals for this blog and I noticed some people looking for the Sphinn FeedFlare.
 I am glad I checked the page again, because I realized that I had forgotten to move it to the new server.
 After the move, I finally found the time to add a comment counter, similar to the Digg FeedFlare.

 For the last few weeks my posting rate has slowed as we prepared to launch our new product at TechCrunch40, and it was taking more than my normal 10- to 12-hour workday.
 Looking at the ratings on our TechCrunch page, we’re happy to report extremely positive feedback.
 We brought home several solid leads from potential strategic partners (Intuit and AOL Business, among others) and several VCs.
 Last Wednesday we were contacted by an investment bank, so it seems they too liked our product and would like to see more customers using it.

 While I don’t participate on Sphinn as much as I should, it’s an awesome site.
 I have already discovered some really useful blogs I was not aware of previously, and recently the author of one of them tagged me.
 Sebastian, like me and many of my readers, enjoys the deeply technical stuff.
 I highly recommend subscribing to his feed, as his topics are very entertaining and along the same lines as mine.

 You have probably read about Sphinn – the Digg-like, social media site for search engine marketers.
 Almost every SEO/SEM blog has talked about it.
 If you haven't, Rand's post is an excellent introduction.

 After trying a few different approaches, I've finally found a clear direction for this blog.
 Some A-list bloggers consider that starting another SEO blog is a bad idea.
 There are thousands of bloggers writing about SEO and the market is already saturated.
 It's going to be difficult to stand out.
-I have to say that

 Shoemoney invited Rand Fishkin of Seomoz.org to record an interesting dialog to be aired on his radio show, next Tuesday.
 Rand says they discussed their opposing viewpoints on whether bloggers should fully disclose affiliate/marketing deals to readers, especially if they are endorsing those products.
 It is going to be a lot of fun to listen.